sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

   <img width="auto" height="auto" src="/assets/kfold.jpg">
 </p>

-As you can see, the test data is a sliding window that glides over the whole dataset per epoch, such that the every datapoint is used once and only once as test data.
+As you can see, the test data is a sliding window that glides over the whole dataset per epoch, such that every datapoint is used once and only once as test data.

 From my article on [the basics of ML](https://sangstar.github.io/ml/2022/11/08/ml-overview.html) I talk about there being some ideal function $$\hat f$$ that we wish to approximate.
 One can imagine there being some set of approximating functions $$\{f_i\}^n$$ with varying effectiveness.
 The best approximator $$\bar f$$ in that set will have the lowest total variance and bias compared to its fellow members in the set.
 Cross-validation is good because it serves as a very useful evaluation metric to assist in finding $$\bar f$$.